The test for screen sharing failed. What should I do?

 1. Java plugin is disabled.
 Resolve it by going to browser settings and enable Java plugin

-or above, may experience a delay in audio and video streaming, even with sufficient
+WizIQ users who are running the Virtual Classroom on certain versions of Chrome browser may experience a delay in audio and video streaming, even with sufficient internet bandwidth.

 You can use one of the following fixes: